 Of all the years I’ve lived in Cape Town, I’ve never been to high tea at the 12 Apostles Hotel and Spa.
 And what a pity.
-Now that I’ve visited I think it’s one of the best in Cape Town.
-Now that might seem like a ‘duh’ thing to say, but it’s not because price doesn’t always dictate quality, unfortunately.
+Now that I’ve visited I think it’s one of the best in Cape Town!
+That might seem like an obvious thing to say, however, price does not always dictate quality in this city.
+There are a number of small businesses that give big brands a run for their money.
+But the 12 Apostles High Tea lives up the standards we expect of this award-winning hotel as we visited for our first high tea experience.

 The 12 Apostles is a 5 star, boutique hotel catering for a few hundred people (70 guest rooms) and is nestled against the 12 “apostle” mountain peaks of Table Mountain.
 Set along the Victoria Road, a quiet yet most beautiful road in Cape Town, the hotel has tranquil surroundings and luxury services including a spa, private cinema and acclaimed restaurant: Azure.

 The high tea is served in the hotel’s Leopard Bar (and lounge) from 10am to 4pm.
-I really like this as not many places have tea as a morning option.
-Good for morning gatherings!
+I really like this offering as not many places have tea as a morning option.
+I’d love to return for a morning occassion as I think it could actually be better than afternoon tea.

 - Smoked salmon trout and cream cheese